multiscale/muscle3/docs/source/tutorial.rst

 happen *within* the reuse loop; doing it before can lead to incorrect results in some cases.

+You can also provide a ``default`` value as a keyword argument, which will be returned if the setting is not configured.
+If no default is provided and the setting is missing, a KeyError will be raised.

 After getting our settings, we receive the initial state on the ``initial_state`` port.
 The message that we receive contains several bits of information.
 The ``data`` attribute contains the data that was put into this message by the sender.
 We cannot control what